 The LHC was built to help scientists:

-- Better understand how the universe grew out of the Big Bang
+- Understand how the universe grew out of the Big Bang.

 - Reveal extra dimensions of space, beyond the three we currently see.